-If you share the house with family or housemates and there isn’t such a place inside your home, an easy solution would be that you could sit inside your parked car in the garage or outside the house.
+If there isn’t such a place inside your home, an easy solution would be to sit inside a parked car.

-If there are others in nearby rooms, let them know you won’t be available for about an hour and should not be interrupted unless it is an emergency.
+Let your family know you won’t be available for an hour and should not be interrupted.

 Internet Connection and successful eCounselling

-Equally important, a stable internet connection is required for successful eCounselling.
+Equally important, you will need a stable internet connection for successful eCounselling.
 If at all possible, position yourself near your wifi router, or alternatively, you could turn on your data if needed.

 We would advise closing other programs on your computer or tablet as they may slow down your connection.